 We may offer and sell these securities to or through one or more underwriters, dealers and agents, or directly to purchasers, on a continuous or delayed basis.
-If we use underwriters, dealers or agents to sell the securities, we will name them and describe their compensation in a prospectus supplement.
-The price to the public of those securities and the net proceeds we expect to receive from that sale will also be set forth in a prospectus supplement.
+In addition, certain selling securityholders may offer and sell our securities from time to time.
+We will provide specific information about any selling securityholders in one or more supplements to this prospectus.
+If any underwriters, dealers or agents are involved in the sale of any of the securities, their names, and any applicable purchase price, fee, commission or discount arrangement between or among them will be set forth, or will be calculable from the information set forth, in the applicable prospectus supplement.
+See the sections entitled "Plan of Distribution" and "About This Prospectus" for more information.
+The price to the public of those securities and the net proceeds we or any selling securityholders expect to receive from that sale will also be set forth in a prospectus supplement.
+No securities may be sold without delivery of this prospectus and the applicable prospectus supplement describing the method and terms of the offering of such series of securities.

-The date of this prospectus is March 12, 2012.
+The date of this prospectus is November 7, 2012.